-Thus, the use of RPA helped the bank to increase productivity, which allowed it to use the saved time and money to solve value-oriented problems related to building customer relationships.
+Thus, using RPA helped the bank increase productivity, allowing it to use the saved time and money to solve value-oriented problems related to building customer relationships.

 You can also hire RPA developers for your projects to increase the overall business performance.

 - Increase your productivity

 #2.
 Quickly responds to customer requests